DarkMorford/minecraft-twitchforge/README.md

-# TwitchForge
+# Please Wait...

 ## Overview

-TwitchForge is a mod for Minecraft that provides integration with twitch.tv.
+Please Wait is a mod for Minecraft that provides integration with twitch.tv.
 The mod monitors a Twitch channel at a configurable interval (by default 5 minutes) and affects the game world according to the information available about that channel.
 For example, when it notices that the channel has started